theNewDynamic/thenewdynamic.com/content/about/how-we-work.md

     weight: 1

 ---
-At the New Dynamic, you’ll find a team of passionate individuals who truly enjoy working with mission-driven organizations.
+The New Dynamic is a team of passionate individuals who truly enjoy working with mission-driven organizations.
 Compared to other web development firms, we do things differently.
-And we think that’s good for us—and more importantly for our clients.